LuisFelipeLeivaH/MODI-Retina/Practica/README.md

 Follow the instructions given by the program in the terminal.
 Then, the program will ask you to choose between running a Training or the Champion.
 Do not choose Champion unless a complete training has been done before (i.e. choose Training and wait until the program finishes itself).

+If you want to understand more about the project please generate its documentation (see Installing section).
+A document in html and latex will be created.
+To open the document in html you need a browser and open the 'docs' foldier, then in 'html' and finaly open the file 'index.html'

 ## Authors

 * **Oscar Silva** - *Working program* - [osilvam](https://github.com/osilvam/)